World Heritage Sites in Japan

 Buddhist Monuments in the Horyu-ji Area

 Situated in the mountains of northern Honshu, this trackless site includes the last virgin remains of the cool-temperate forest of Siebold’s beech trees that once covered the hills and mountain slopes of northern Japan.
-The black bear, the serow and 87 species of birds can be found in this forest.
+Also, the black bear, the serow and 87 species of birds can be found in this forest.

-Located in the interior of Yaku Island, at the meeting-point of the Palaearctic and oriental biotic regions, Yakushima exhibits a rich flora, with some 1,900 species and subspecies, including ancient specimens of the sugi (Japanese cedar).
+Located in the interior of Yaku Island, at the meeting-point of the Palaearctic and oriental biotic regions, Yakushima exhibits a rich flora, with some 1,900 species and subspecies.
+Including ancient specimens of the sugi (Japanese cedar).
 It also contains a remnant of a warm-temperate ancient forest that is unique in this region.

 Historic Monuments of Ancient Kyoto

 Built in A.D.
 794 on the model of the capitals of ancient China, Kyoto was the imperial capital of Japan from its foundation until the middle of the 19th century.
-As the center of Japanese culture for more than 1,000 years, Kyoto illustrates the development of Japanese wooden architecture, particularly religious architecture, and the art of Japanese gardens, which has influenced landscape gardening the world over.
+As the center of Japanese culture for more than 1,000 years, Kyoto illustrates the development of Japanese wooden architecture, particularly religious architecture, and also the art of Japanese gardens, which has influenced landscape gardening the world over.

 The Historic Villages of Shirakawa-go and Gokayama

 Located in a mountainous region that was cut off from the rest of the world for a long period of time, these villages with their Gassho-style houses subsisted on the cultivation of mulberry trees and the rearing of silkworms.
-The large houses with their steeply pitched thatched roofs are the only examples of their kind in Japan.
+The large houses with their steeply pitched thatched roofs are therefore only examples of their kind in Japan.
 Despite economic upheavals, the villages of Ogimachi, Ainokura, and Suganuma are outstanding examples of a traditional way of life perfectly adapted to the environment and people’s social and economic circumstances.

 Hiroshima Peace Memorial (Genbaku Dome)